Dovyski/dovyski.github.io/_posts/2017-01-20-scifibot-devlog-2.md

 <img src="/public/img/posts/scifibot-devlog2-title-info.gif" title="Scifibot - improved title screen" style="float: right; margin: 7px 7px 7px 20px; width: 40%; height: auto;"/>

-This is the second update on <a href="{{ site.baseurl }}{% post_url 2016-12-21-scifibot-devlog-1 %}">Scifibot</a>, my companion app for sci-fi fans.
+This is the second update on <a href="{{ site.url }}{% post_url 2016-12-21-scifibot-devlog-1 %}">Scifibot</a>, my companion app for sci-fi fans.
 Things are finally starting to take shape, which is great and bad at the same time.
 It's great because the app is coming together and I can actually see it working.
 The bad part is that I reached the 90% development mark, which means I have only 10% of work to go.
 Right?

 If you have experience shipping any software that targets real users, you know the last 10% of the development actually represents 90% of the project.
 That's the amazing development math, but it is true if you want to deliver a product with decent UX instead of a clunky pile of non-functional buttons.
 My last tasks regarding Scifibot have been almost exclusively focused on UX, like tweaking menus, adjusting buttons, creating visual feedbacks for actions, etc. It's a boring task to me, but it needs to be done.